cpacia/go-onion-transport/README.md

 		log.Fatal(err)
 	}

-	// Create a DNSResolver.
-We need this because libp2p address may contain a DNS hostname that
+	// Override the default lip2p DNS resolver.
+We need this because libp2p address may contain a
-	// will be resolved before dialing.
-If we do not configure the resolver to use Tor we will blow
+	// DNS hostname that will be resolved before dialing.
+If we do not configure the resolver to
-	// any anonymity we gained by using Tor.
+	// use Tor we will blow any anonymity we gained by using Tor.
 	//
 	// Note you must enter the SOCKS5 address here.
 This can be configured in the tor.StartConf. madns.DefaultResolver = oniontransport.NewTorResover("localhost:9050")